About NOMADasaurus

 2014 – Adventures in Southeast Asia

-We bought motorbikes in Laos, rode 15’000km around Southeast Asia, got engaged inside the biggest cave in the world then finally moved into China after 15 months in Southeast Asia.
+In the end we rode 15’000km total around Southeast Asia, got engaged inside the biggest cave in the world then finally moved into China after 15 months in Southeast Asia.

 2015 – China, Mongolia and the Stans